soyart/nexpr/README.md

 ### 3. Non-Nix

-Nexpr also provides non-Nix files, e.g. directory `./packages` which holds text files, each is a list of package names in plain text, one package per line.
+Nexpr also provides non-Nix files, e.g. directory [`./packages`](./packages) which holds plaintext files, each is a list of package names in plain text, one package per line.

+## Nexpr modules

+Nexpr modules are placed in [`./modules`](./modules).

+### Top-level modules

+Top-level modules (e.g. `./modules/doas.nix`) are ones that declare their own options under `options.nexpr`.

+They all are system configuration modules.

+### Group modules

+Group modules are grouped together by their common category, e.g. `./modules/net` which defines network configuration, or `./modules/gui` which defines GUI environment.

+Unlike top-level modules, these modules may contain not only system configuration, but also Home Manager configuration.
+Some may even touch both.

+There are 2 flavors of these - single-file modules (e.g. `./modules/progs/git`) and directory modules (e.g. `./modules/progs/helix/`).

+Group modules follow the same option naming convention for nexpr top-level modules.
+For example, file `./modules/foo/bar.nix` will declare its options under `nexpr.foo.bar`.

+Some group modules may not define any of their own options and function more like a hook.

 ## Nexpr location